xyproto/env/README.md

 `Has` return true if the given environment variable name is non-empty.

-### func Int64

-Same as Int, but takes a default int64 value and returns an int64.

-### func Float64

-Same as Int, but takes a default float64 value and returns a float64.

 ### DurationSeconds

 Takes a default int64 value, for the number of seconds, interprets the environment variable as the number of seconds and returns a `time.Duration`.